vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 2. Build website and storybook
 3. Build angular dev app

-To ensure your PR will pass the CI you can run `yarn run build` which will run all three CI checks locally on your machine.
+To ensure your PR will pass the CI you can run `npm run build:ci` which will run all three CI checks locally on your machine.
 This may take several minutes.

 If everything passes, you can push your changes to your fork of Clarity, and [submit a pull request](https://help.github.com/articles/about-pull-requests/).